 Have you been discouraged because you do not have a workout plan or the motivation to stick with one?
 You are not the only one!
-Good workouts at home need to be planned into your daily activities.
+Try planning your workouts into your daily activities.

-In this post I plan to suggest how to get fit at home without equipment.
+How can you get fit at home without equipment?
 You could use High Intensity Interval Training, Aerobic Exercise, Strength Training, Circuit Training, Stretching, Endurance Training, and Balance Training.

 Choose an Activity that You Enjoy